thomasclarke1969/documentation/guide/ios/push-notifications.md

 [self.layerClient sendMessage:message error:&error];
 ```

-If options is `nil` then you will send a silent push notification.
+If the options parameter is `nil`, the Layer push notification service will deliver your message via a silent push notification.
 Your application should also implement the following in your `UIApplicationDelegate` method to handle silent push notifications

 ```objective-c
 - (void)application:(UIApplication *)application didReceiveRemoteNotification:(NS